 Cloth vs. Disposable

 - Let’s face it, you have to shop for diapers no matter what.
-Which do you prefer to spend your shopping energy and money on: an array of fuzzy animal-print baby-booty covers or yet another pack of synthetic materials that bring back cringe-worthy memories of those horrid maxi-pads you wore in junior high (minus the Sesame Street prints)?
+Which do you prefer to spend your shopping energy and money on: an array of fuzzy animal-print baby-booty covers or yet another pack of synthetic materials that bring back cringe-worthy memories of the horrid maxi-pads you wore in junior high?

 - Cloth doesn’t require last-minute trips to the store for diapers.
 You just use it, store it, and deal with it later.

 - Disposables are discarded after each use.
-(And remember, you’re supposed to remove and dump the feces first!
-But don’t worry, secret’s safe with me if you “forget” that step).
+(And remember, you’re supposed to remove and dump the feces first!).

-- You only need a set stash of cloth; it’ll last until baby is out of diapers and can usually be reused for a subsequent child.
+- You only need a set stash of cloth; it’ll last until baby is out of diapers and can be reused for younger siblings.

 - Disposables need to be purchased again and again.
 Cashiers will know you by name at Walgreens, Target, Walmart…